World powers support Trump’s statement on Iran

 British Prime Minister Boris Johnson said late Sunday while flying to New York that the U.K. is now “attributing responsibility with a very high degree of probability to Iran” for the attacks by drones and cruise missiles on the world’s largest oil processor and an oil field.
 He said the U.K. would consider taking part in a U.S.-led military effort to bolster Saudi Arabia’s defenses.

-One thought on “World powers support Trump’s statement on Iran
+One response to “World powers support Trump’s statement on Iran”